Shark Conservation Act

 - Provides discretionary authority to the President to restrict imports of shark products from those countries not taking comparable actions to protect sharks.

-- Includes an exemption for smooth dogfish sharks, for which a small fishery exists in North Carolina primarily targeting the fish for meat.
-The exemption will allow these few fishermen to continue to separate fins of this species from carcasses at sea to conserve space on their boats.
+- Includes an exemption for smooth dogfish sharks, for which a fishery exists along the Mid-Atlantic coast.
+The exemption allows fishermen to continue to separate fins of this species from carcasses at sea to conserve space on their boats.
 These fishermen will be responsible for demonstrating that the fins on their boat belong to the carcasses.

 Why is this important?